mklarqvist/tachyon/docs/building.md

 brew install openssl
 # If you do NOT have ZSTD installed
 brew install zstd
+# If you do NOT have htslib installed
+brew install htslib
 # Install Tachyon
 git clone --recursive https://github.com/mklarqvist/tachyon cd tachyon